rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 timeit(LOOP3(ΓΠ.fib_iter)(0, 1, 23))
 ```

 4000 times faster.
-Stress it:
+Stress it, remembering that the non-tail-recursive version would not complete in astronimical time:

 ```{code-cell} ipython3
 LOOP3(ΓΠ.fib_iter)(0, 1, 5000)